 In the second of Mr. Burns’s three acts, we see the post-apocalyptic world advanced seven years into the future.
 Now, the survivors we met in Act 1 have formed an acting troupe.
 They travel what’s left of the US performing old episodes of The Simpsons, complete with interludes for commercials and a medley of the biggest pop hits of the 2000s.
 In the final act, which takes place 75 years later, things have changed yet again.
 Now, “Cape Feare” has become a kind of epic poem that a new society uses to mourn the loss of the old.
 It’s Homer meets Homer (the other one).

-Mr. Burns is now onstage again at the Hudson Valley Shakespeare Festival in Garrison, New York.
+Mr. Burns is now onstage again at the Hudson Valley Shakespeare in Garrison, New York.
 It’s the first major revival of the work since it became a cult sensation at New York’s Playwrights Horizon in 2013, which means it’s also the first major revival since the pandemic hit in 2020.
 And now that we’ve all lived through lockdown and what felt like at least one minor apocalypse, we know that Washburn was correct about what you do at the end of the world: you sit down and you try to lose yourself in some good old-fashioned comfort television.

 To find out more about what Mr. Burns has to tell us about stories, how they change, and why we need them, I called Washburn up over Zoom.
 Highlights from our conversation, lightly edited for length and flow, are below.